learn-co-curriculum/react-hooks-forms/README.md

 This can be a very useful way to capture user input and utilize it throughout your application, even if a server is not involved.

-The opposite can also be true - Imagine a user profile page with an 'Edit' button that opens a form for updating user info.
+The opposite can also be true.
+Imagine a user profile page with an 'Edit' button that opens a form for updating user info.
 When a user clicks that 'Edit' button, they expect to see a form with their user data pre-populated.
 This way, they can easily make small changes without rewriting all their profile info.